 As I wrote before, the values and beliefs you have in life will determine your behavior, attitudes, and actions.
 Your vision and the goals you set up for yourself will provide the trajectory for your energy.

 If those two concepts are not aligned, you will have a hard time with self-discipline.
 That’s because if you set up goals that are in direct conflict with your values and beliefs, you won’t be able to accomplish those goals.
 That result will turn into an apparent lack of self-control.
+Therefore aligning your goals and values is critical.

 It will become a self-fulfilling prophecy; in the meantime, the reality is that you’ve tackled something that you are hardwired not to do.